rpk0/rpk_site/_posts/programming/2014-10-16-automatically-create-jekyll-posts-with-thor.md

       post.puts "---"
     end

-    # open the md file in your default editor
+    # opens the md file in your default editor
     system ("#{ENV['EDITOR']} #{filename}")

     puts "New post created: #{filename}"